People

 Tanner Fonville (BScH, 2022)

-Tanner is an undergraduate General Geology major interested in foraminifera and their recovery following extinction events.
+Tanner was an undergraduate General Geology major interested in foraminifera and their recovery following extinction events.
 He is currently studying foraminifera from Lower Jurassic reefs of Morocco.
 He has started graduate school at TAMU.

 Barbara Sulbaran (BScH, 2022)

-Barbara Sulbaran is an undergraduate General Geology major currently working on her honors thesis.
+Barbara Sulbaran was an undergraduate General Geology major currently working on her honors thesis.
 She is interested in geoscience education research.
 She wants to understand how people learn and understand geoscience concepts and processes through the usage of games and whether or not cultural and experiential backgrounds influence how people learn.
 In addition, she works in the High-Resolution X-ray Computed Tomography lab helping upload scans to Morphosource, a data archive that allows researchers access to 3D data.
 She also works for an energy consultancy firm in downtown Austin called Blue Ocean Energy.
 At UT Barbara has been involved in student organizations with leadership positions.
 In Texas Spirits she serves as a New Member Mentor and she serves as Social Chair for both GLOW and UGS.
 In her spare time, she enjoys the outdoors, making art, dancing, and traveling.

 Ali Alibrahim (2021-2022, co-advised by Dr. Chris Lowery)